cwboden/.dotfiles/docs/_posts/2022-06-20-spiritfarer.md

 - Players can walk through the individual spirits' stories at their own pace, since the spirits live "naturally" on the boat, but will grow as you provide more ameneties, continue their signature quests

-## Themes

-### Prominence of Death / Loss
-- While a key factor, the game doesn't dwell on this side of things too much
-- Characters are taken to the gate and you hear their final musings about their life and experience, but typically they are full of acceptance
-- Stages of Loss?
-(Denial, Anger, Bargaining, Depression, Acceptance) Maybe can highlight Gwen or Summer?
-- Most characters don't move through the stages of grief regarding their own passing but instead have some "task" to finish while still in the world.
-    Typically these goals are symbolic for another aspect of their life: e.g.
-    "The dragon" is representative of Summer's cancer.
-"The darkness" of the jellyfish is representative of Gwen's suicidal anxiety.
-Atul, who is consistently positive and who's death isn't explained, doesn't seem to have much anxiety around his special event (lightning, though maybe related to a heart attack / defibrilator, given his stature and love of greasy foods)
-- Stella (you) know most of the spirits in some way.
-Why is that?
-What does it say about your experience as the Spiritfarer?

-### An Inclusive Environment
-- Focus on defining an inclusive world, not pandering / pushing a message
-- Characters come from a variety of backgrounds / identities, but all spirits are accepting within the game
-- Similar to Schitt's Creek?

 ## Conclusion
 You might like this game if: